solanaguide/solanaguide.github.io/content/docs/staking/validators-make.md

 This means any validator with less than 50,000 in stake from other parties is running at a loss, and likely hoping to grow their delegated stake before it becomes unsustainable.
 Presently there are 132 validators losing money on the network out of 1,002 total validators

 Of course this calculation doesn't account for the staked amount the validator actually owns, as they will receive 100% of the rewards.
 So while 50,000 SOL is the breakeven point for a validator charging 10% commission, a validator needs to own 'just' 5000 SOL staked to its own network to break even.
-At current rates that is still around $1m worth of SOL, which few of us have sat around waiting to invest.
+At current rates that is still around $750k worth of SOL, which few of us have sat around waiting to invest.

+Instead, most validators will need to focus on marketing their validator, just like any other business startup.
+If they can hustle to attract stake to their validator then they can build a sustainable business, but they must be prepared to spend SOL in the short term until their stake grows to a sustainable level.

 On the flip side, the validators at the top of the list are earning handsomely.
 The top validation network by size of stake is Chrous One, which currently has roughly 15 million SOL staked to its validator and charges a fee of 8%.